nodeshift/buildpacks/README.md

 * cd builders
 * execute `bash create.sh X Y -fixed` where X is the ubi version you want to use and Y is the Node.js version you want to use.
-  (As noted currently this should only be ubi 8 and Node.js 14) For example `bash create.sh 8 14`.
-You must have prepared a matching image in the step above.
+  Currently this should only be ubi 8 and Node.js 14 ie:
+  `bash create.sh 8 14 -fixed`.
+You must have
+  prepared a matching image in the step above titled `suitable build images`.

 The output of this step will be a message that tells you how to run the builder which includes the build pack.
 For